Remote Sensing Object Counting with Online Knowledge Learning: Related Works

 \section{Related Works}

 In this section, we will review some works related to our model.
-In what follows, the CNN-based crowd counting will be introduced first.
+In what follows, the methods for remote sensing object counting will be introduced first.
 Then we will go through some recent efforts on knowledge distillation.